Kainos: Operations

 Kainos has been a Workday implementation partner since 2011, providing management, integration, support and testing services for the Workday SaaS product.

 Kainos is a leading provider of artificial intelligence services, delivering AI and data projects across public, healthcare, and commercial sectors.
 As the fifth-largest AI supplier to the UK public sector since 2018, Kainos has delivered more than £61 million in data and AI contracts and employs over 250 AI professionals.
-In 2025, Kainos was appointed by the UK Ministry of Defence to develop and maintain its cloud-based defence and analytics system.